Organization Structure

 This structure is often used in complex organizations or for project-based work, as it allows for flexibility and specialization.
 The dual hierarchy may seem an unusual way to design an organization.
 But it is the correct structure when the following conditions are met:

-The task environment of the firm is both
+- The task environment of the firm is both complex and uncertain.

 The strength of the matrix is that it enables